 Hawally Park is the newest park in Kuwait City, having opened to the public in 2004.
 We would not have known about this park at all were it not for Tareq, who told me of its existence.
 Careful research on the Internet turned up a single photograph and a few words of arabic.
 In the end, I managed to locate it on a satellite photograph.
 The aerial photograph was not hugely encouraging, which only goes to show that you should never judge a book by its cover.

 The place turned out to be the surprise hit of the day, thanks to the Assistant Operations Manager who recognised two lost tourists on the way in.
 Wageh spoke flawless English, probably better than mine, and when it became clear we were enthusiasts he immediately launched into an enthusiastic discussion about the various rides and their histories.
-The majority of the attractions were built in Italy, with brands such as Fabbri, SBF Visa, and Zamperla.
+The majority of the attractions were built in Italy, with brands such as Fabbri, SBF Rides, and Zamperla.
 All bar two of them were bought new, and one of the ones that wasn't wins my vote for the best ride of the year (albeit with a never in the west award).

 Water Jumping is an unusually descriptive name for a ride which does just that.
 This Fabbri built ride can be thought of as a direct ancestor to a modern portable log flume such as the Jungle River, and indeed it has the same layout.
 Instead of running on water, however, the boats run on coaster track and leave the rails completely at the bottom of each drop, launching their boats into the air in much the same fashion as the Nautic Jet rides found in Germany.
 Instead of being towed backwards, however, the boats then float forwards and smoothly reengage the rails.
 To describe the ride as good does it an injustice; it is utterly fantastic and easily my favourite new-to-me ride this year.
 Management is to be commended for preserving a piece of history like this for new generations to enjoy.